-In addition, the PHA will post the RFP and proposal submission and rating and ranking procedures on its electronic web sitewebsite.
+In addition, the PHACOC -will post the RFP and proposal submission and rating and ranking procedures on its website.

-The PHA will publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
-The advertisement will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
-Proposals will be due in the PHA office by close of business 30 calendar days from the date of the last publication.
+The PHACOC - will publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
+The advertisement will specify the number of units COC the PHA estimates that it will be able to assist under the funding COC the PHA is making available.
+Proposals will be due in the PHA COC's office by close of business 30 calendar days from the date of the last publication.

-In order for the proposal to be considered, the owner must submit the proposal to the PHA by the published deadline date, and the proposal must respond to all requirements as outlined in the RFP.
+In order for the proposal to be considered, the owner must submit the proposal to the PHACOC by the published deadline date, and the proposal must respond to all requirements as outlined in the RFP.
 Incomplete proposals will not be reviewed.

-The PHA will rate and rank proposals for rehabilitated and newly constructed housing using the following criteria:
+The PHACOC -will rate and rank proposals for rehabilitated and newly constructed housing using the following criteria: